 Creating a successful blog begins with your goals.

-Don’t waste your time like I did, learn from my mistakes and take some time to plan.
+Don’t waste your time as I did, learn from my mistakes, and take some time to plan.

 Your Art Blog Is A Business

 Your art blog will be the fuel that drives traffic to your art listings, which will lead to online art sales.